 This Statement is submitted on behalf of MADM DEVELOPMENT LLC (the "Applicant"), owner of the property located at 411 New Jersey Avenue, SE (Square 693, Lot 96) (the "Subject Property").
 The Subject Property is located primarily in the RF-3 zone; with a small portion of the Subject Property, at the rear, located in the PDR-5 zone.
 The Subject Property is currently unimproved.
-The Applicant intends to subdivide the lot into two (2) new record lots, hereinafter known as "Lot A" - the north lot, and "Lot B" - the south lot.
-The Applicant is proposing to construct a new three-story, single-family dwelling on each lot (the "Project").
+The Applicant new three-story building (the "Building") and use the Building as a flat (2-units) (the "Project").
 In order to complete the Project, the Applicant is requesting the following relief: